Radio Shack TRS-80 PC-2

 Download link > LeoBAS Manual 1996.

-Download link > LeoBAS Manual 2022.
+Download link > LeoBAS Manual 2024.

-Emulator: Sometime in 1994 wrote an emulator for the PC‑2 on my Mac Plus.
-Earlier in my life I had an Apple ][ clone without keyboard and used the PC‑2 with a special machine code program as a keyboard for the Apple ][.
-Hence it was easy to make a dump of the PC‑2’s ROM and my own LeoBAS ROM to a file which I could then transfer to my Mac.
-It took some fine tuning and I wrote it as a Desk Accessory to make multi-tasking less work.
-The emulation of the processor was not difficult thanks to all the documentation.
-I used the 16 bit lower part of pointers to access the emulated memory easily.
+Emulator: In the period 1989 - 1994 I wrote a PC-2 emulator for the PC-2 on my Mac Plus, in THINK Pascal.
+Earlier in my life I had an Apple ][ clone without keyboard and used my PC-2 with a special machine code program as a keyboard for the Apple ][.
+It was therefore very easy to make a dump of my PC-2’s ROM and my own LeoBAS ROM to a file which I could then transfer to my Mac Plus: I simply had my PC-2 type its own memory dump to a file on my Apple ][!

 PC-2 Emulator

-I wanted to publish my emulator at the time but did not dare to, due to the emulator containing the original SHARP ROM code.
-I didn’t even dare to use brand names, so mine is called the Radio Shock TRaSh‑80.
+I really wanted to publish my emulator at the time but did not dare to, due to the emulator containing the original SHARP ROM code.
+I didn’t even dare to use brand names, so mine is called the Radio Shock TRaSh-80.